Natural Sciences (Physical)

 The key to the Natural Sciences degree structure is that it provides students with choice and flexibility, not only at the start of the course, but also as it develops.

-Natural Sciences is by far the largest course in the University, and at Jesus more than 25 per cent of our undergraduates are studying Natural Sciences.
+Natural Sciences is by far the largest course in the University, and at Jesus 15 to 20 per cent of our undergraduates are studying Natural Sciences.
 There are over 20 Fellows of the College who work in the scientific departments in which the courses are taught.

 What you'll study